Pride is about communities coming together in celebration, protest, unity and solidarity.

 Highlights of 2018

-We featured some groundbreaking campaigners in our 'Prides for All' series, celebrating the success of rural Prides like Midsomer Norton, and looking to the future with Bi Pride UK which will be happening for the first time in 2019.
-We also heard from Finding a Voice and KeshetUK on engaging communities that are often under-represented.
+Hear from some groundbreaking campaigners in our 'Prides for All' series, celebrating the success of rural Prides like Midsomer Norton, and looking to the future with Bi Pride UK which will be happening for the first time in 2019.

 For questions about Youth Pride, find out more at Stonewall Youth Pride events.

-To see a complete list of Prides across the UK, check out the UK Pride Organisers Network.
+To see a complete list of all Prides across the UK, check out the UK Pride Organisers Network.
 Anyone can have a local Pride event featured on the list.